madisonmw/Pedigraph-Script/README.md

 The script was written for a small project at Auburn University in Dr. Laurie Stevison's lab.
 In an Excel sheet we received hundreds of IDs of multiple macaques.
 The job was to find out who is related to who and separate individuals into families; luckily pedigree building software exists, so creating pedigrees slowly by hand was not required.
 The tedium of renaming the output file of multiple families is removed by this script, as well.

+The script can be found in the folder **Example Files**.
+It is set up to run for the examples, but it can be modified to fit different needs.

 ### How Pedigraph Works

 Pedigraph must be run in the command line with the command **pedigraph [input file]**.
 The script will run this itself and is not required unless you want to run Pedigraph on a single file.